 - A well-known restaurant in the U.K. changed shipping companies, and the new company failed to deliver, resulting in massive shortages of customer favorites and hundreds of restaurants shutting down.
 Social media and news outlets lit up with negative sentiment.
 Even local police departments felt compelled to make posts about how the issue was not a police matter.

 - A news outlet with hundreds of thousands of Twitter followers had to lay off a significant number of employees.
-The company failed to revoke access to one of its social media posters, who subsequently began uploading obscure gifs to the feed.
+The company failed to revoke access to one of its social media posters, who subsequently began uploading obscure GIFs to the feed.

 - An entertainment company with more than 100,000 followers had to perform layoffs.
 It, too, forgot to deactivate the company’s social media poster, who subsequently began giving the play-by-play from HR.
-Among the posts: “Just heard our Marketing Director (he’s staying folks) ask ‘How do I shut down Twitter?’”
+Among the posts: “Just heard our Marketing Director (he’s staying, folks) ask ‘How do I shut down Twitter?’”

 - A dental office received a bad review on Yelp.
 The office manager responded with a scathing message that included details about the patient’s care.
 As a result, the practice was fined $10,000 for violating privacy guidelines and subsequently shut down.